 Chpt 5 - Amateur Radio Equipment

-In the first previous chapters yo have become acquainted with the basic equipment used by hams and the fundamentals of electronics and the radio ideas that make the equipment go.
+In the previous chapters you have become acquainted with the basic equipment used by hams and the fundamentals of electronics and the radio ideas that make the equipment go.
 We are now ready to start learning about Real Ham Radio, where knobs and dials get turned, meters jump and signals crackle back and forth over the airwaves!

 -